yagpdb-cc/yagpdb-cc/website/docs/suggestion/main-cc.md

 title: Main CC
 ---

-Main suggestion command, provides CRUD functionality for suggestions and admin commands to manage suggestions.
+Main suggestion command; allows users to create/update/delete suggestions in addition to allowing admins to manage suggestions.

 For more information about the suggestion system, see [this](overview) page.